LunaDEV-net/Wervet/README.md

 # WebKess

-A local python tool to turn raw data from the [Aktion Saubere Hände](https://www.aktion-sauberehaende.de/ueber-uns-ash) into an statistically evaluated
+A local python tool to turn raw data from the [Aktion Saubere Hände](https://www.aktion-sauberehaende.de/ueber-uns-ash) into an excel friendly dataset.
 ## usage

 ```shell